Welcome to the Siberian Cat World. We are all about the wonderful Siberian cats.

 Many people suffer from cat allergies, which complicates their life when it comes to choosing/owning a pet.
 Are Siberian cats hypoallergenic?

-Well, no cat breed really is, because all cats produce various types of allergens at all times.
+Well, no cat breed really is, because all cats produce various types of allergens.
 Most of the people that suffer allergies are allergic to cat hair, cat dander, cat urine or cat saliva.
 When it comes to allergens in cat saliva (which is the culprit in most cases), the real allergen is FelD1 protein that people are triggered by.
 It’s produced in the cat’s saliva, and when the cat licks itself, it gets spread throughout its fur.
-Then the saliva dries and the allergen becomes airborne and fills the space where the cat lives.
+The saliva then dries, the allergen becomes airborne and fills the space where the cat lives.

 That’s why people will have allergy symptoms even if the cat is not in the same room with them.
 If you have a cat anywhere in the house, its allergens will be literally everywhere.